wallneradam/docker-mariadb-alpine/README.md

 docker run [docker-options] pickapp/mariadb-alpine
 ```

-Note that MySQL root will be randomly generated (using pwgen).
+Note that MySQL root password will be randomly generated (using pwgen).
 Root password will be displayed, during first run using output similar to this:
 ```
 [i] MySQL root Password: XXXXXXXXXXXXXXX
 ```

 But you don't need root password.
 If you connect locally, it should not
-ask you for password, so you can use following procedure:
+ask you for a password, so you can use following procedure:
 ```
 docker exec -ti mariadb_containerid /bin/sh
 # mysql -u root mysql
 ```
+This way you can add any user as well.

 ## Examples